 One last thing that telemedicine solutions can do for medical practices of all sizes is let it retain more revenue by offering in-house specialist consultations.
 No longer would an office need to refer patients that need specialists out to someone else's practice.
 Rather, by using MegaMeeting’s technology and telehealth software, an office can bring those specialists right to its patients.
 When an office is able to keep all specialist consultations in-house, it is able to keep its patients happier, as well as increase its revenue.

 MegaMeeting is a crucial component to those looking for telemedicine solutions.
 Multiple participants can get together in an online meeting.
-The secure connections use peer-to-peer transmission featuring encryption from one end to the other.
+The secure connections feature encryption from one end to the other.
 Even with the high level of security, the two-way connections feature high-definition audio and video both ways.
 Also, participants don't even have to be using the same browser, as MegaMeeting technology works with the Chrome, Edge, Firefox, and Safari browsers.